Rokasl/CS408_project/report/source/12_chapter_5.md

 This section will describe the functionality of two main helper functions.

-**argRight** - takes in stack tail, function to be applied, list of arguments that are ready, environment, list of arguments which are still waiting to be checked and list of handled commands.
+**argRight** - takes in stack tail, function to be applied, list of arguments which are ready, environment, list of arguments which are still waiting to be checked and list of handled commands.
 List of handled commands is kept for the machine to know what commands does the resumption handle.
-Same as in the "fun" case if the waiting list of resumptions (arguments) is empty then the machine is ready to apply the function, thus call apply function, if it is not then create new "arg" frame in the same fashion as in "fun" option.
-The key difference is that "fun" could be instantly applied if it didn't have any arguments, thus not creating any "arg" frames.
-Moreover, there is potential to move all logic to "argRight" function without having any in "fun" case, improving code reuse and optimization.
+Same as in the "fun" case, if the "waiting" list of resumptions (arguments) is empty then the machine is ready to apply the function, thus it will call apply function.
+If the "waiting" list not empty then the machine will create new "arg" frame in the same fashion as in "fun" option.
+The key difference is that "fun" could be instantly applied if it did not have any arguments, thus not creating any "arg" frames.
+However, there is a potential to move all logic to "argRight" function without having any in "fun" case, improving code reuse and optimization.

 **apply** - Depending on a "fun" computation value, constructs a mode from which to continue execution. "fun" computation could be one of the following:

-* **"int"** - Applying int to an argument is not really sensible, however in this case it is possible because of built-in operations (see *Built-in functions* section).
+* **"int"** - Applying "int" to an argument is not really sensible, however in this case it is possible because of built-in operations (see *Built-in functions* section).
 This custom functionality lets machine add and subtract integer values.

-* **"local"** - Means a local function, and the machine is turning it into top level operator, concept introduced by [@LambdaLifting] and it is named "Lambda Lifting".
-Therefore, mode is constructed out of an operator variable.
+* **"local"** - Means a local function.
+The machine is turning a local function into top level operator, concept introduced by [@LambdaLifting] and it is named "Lambda Lifting".
+Mode is constructed out of an "operator" variable, which contains full function definition.

-* **"operator"** - Means top level function, mode is constructed from an operator depending on "fun.operator" value which is an index for operators array.
+* **"operator"** - Means top level function, mode is constructed from an "fun.operator" value which is an index for operators array.

-* **"atom"** - Applications of atoms mean a command is initiated; mode with command tag and command value should be created.
+* **"atom"** - Applications of atoms mean a command is initiated; mode with "command" tag and command value should be created.
 It, also keeps the arguments and creates a "callback" value to be able to restore the stack successfully after finding required command in the stack.
-Thus new mode looks like this:
+Definition of new mode is displayed below.

 ```javascript
       stack: stk,